 Wet or Dry, Playas Are Productive

+Playas are relatively small, temporary wetlands found at the bottom of large watersheds.
+They support many kinds of wildlife and function to recharge aquifers beneath the western Great Plains.
 One might think that a dry playa doesn't have much to offer nature — or people, for that matter.
 It seems only logical that a wetland is at its best when it is wet.
 But the truth is that playas require periods of drying out for proper function.
-It is simply the nature of playas to go through these periodic wet and dry cycles — and is what makes them such an ecological asset.
+It is simply the nature of playas to go through these periodic wet and dry cycles — and it is what makes them such an ecological asset.

 Playas are the primary source of recharge for the Ogallala, contributing up to 95 percent of the overall return of water to the aquifer.
 During dry periods, cracks that are essential for aquifer recharge form in the clay bottom.
 When this layer dries, it develops deep cracks and fissures, which are channels for recharge.
 If playas never dried out, recharge to the Ogallala Aquifer would be significantly compromised.